Toni Nadal: Career

-Nadal worked as a tennis coach and as a manager for a tennis club.
+Toni Nadal worked as a tennis coach and as a manager for a tennis club.
 He obtained a trainer's degree and taught at the tennis club his brother Miguel was a member of in Manacor.
-Nadal also became a manager of the Manacor tennis club while teaching younger students.
-At this time, Nadal began coaching his nephew, Rafael Nadal.
+Toni also became a manager of the Manacor tennis club while teaching younger students.
+At this time, Toni began coaching his nephew, Rafa Nadal.
 The majority of Toni Nadal's coaching career has been spent with Rafael.

-In April 2021, Nadal joined the coaching team of Canadian Félix Auger-Aliassime ahead of the clay-court season.
-However, Nadal will not be travelling with Félix full-time.
-He will still remain the director of the Rafa Nadal Academy by Movistar.
+In April 2021, Toni joined the coaching team of Canadian Félix Auger-Aliassime ahead of the clay-court season.
+However, Toni did not travel with Félix full-time, remaining the director of the Rafa Nadal Academy by Movistar.
+He split with Auger-Aliassime in 2024.

 Coaching style

-Nadal has described his coaching style as 'hard', saying that he occasionally puts too much pressure on Rafael, but that he does so because he wants him to succeed.
-When Rafael was younger, he would be nervous of having lessons by himself with Nadal.
-Rafael stated that as a child he would sometimes return home from tennis lessons crying.
-Nadal feels being such a hard coach would make his pupils better tennis players.
+Toni Nadal has described his coaching style as 'hard', saying that he occasionally puts too much pressure on Rafa, but that he does so because he wants him to succeed.
+When Rafa was younger, he would be nervous of having lessons by himself with Uncle Toni.
+Rafa stated that as a child he would sometimes return home from tennis lessons crying.
+Toni Nadal feels being such a hard coach would make his pupils better tennis players.

-Nadal required that his pupils show respect for their equipment, and stated that he would immediately stop coaching Rafael if he ever threw his racket out of frustration.
-Nadal believes that throwing a tennis racket showed a lack of respect towards people who could not afford the same equipment and the sport itself.
+Toni required that his pupils show respect for their equipment, and stated that he would immediately stop coaching Rafa if he ever threw his racket out of frustration.
+Toni believes that throwing a tennis racket showed a lack of respect towards people who could not afford the same equipment and the sport itself.

-Nadal strives to teach players to be responsible for themselves.
-He trained Rafael on poor tennis courts with old tennis balls to show that it was not the equipment that would decide if he won or lost.
+Toni strives to teach players to be responsible for themselves.
+He trained Rafa on poor tennis courts with old tennis balls to show that it was not the equipment that would decide if he won or lost.
 He believed that losing was a fact of competing in sports and that the only one responsible for winning or losing was the player.

-Nadal had an authoritarian attitude with the players that he coached.
+Toni had an authoritarian attitude with the players that he coached.
 He wanted his opinions to be important to players he was coaching rather than it just being advice.
-He did not want to be paid by Rafael Nadal because he believed that it would make him less of an important figure.
-Without being paid, he could say whatever he felt without a chance of Rafael being able to fire him like a regular coach.
+He did not want to be paid by Rafa because he believed that it would make him less of an important figure.
+Without being paid, he could say whatever he felt without a chance of Rafa being able to fire him like a regular coach.